canndrew/netsim/README.md

 assert_eq!(&received[..], b"hello world");
 ```

-# All the rest
+## All the rest

 It's possible to set up more complicated (non-hierarchical) network topologies, ethernet
 networks, namespaces with multiple interfaces etc. by directly using the primitives in the
 `device` module.
 Have an explore of the API, and if anything needs clarification or could be
 better designed then let us know on the bug tracker :)

+# Dependencies

+`netsim` only runs on Linux as it makes use of the Linux namespaces APIs.
+`netsim` depends on the POSIX capabilities library, usually called `libcap-dev`
+or `libcap-devel` on most distros.

 ## Testing

 netsim has it's own unit/integration tests.
-Dependending on the environment
-you run netsim tests, there are different ways to do so.
+There are different ways to run
+these tests depending on the environment you're in.

-If you're on Linux host machine, use:
+If you're on a Linux host machine, you can just use `cargo test` like normal:

 ```
 $ cargo test
 ```

-If you're inside Linux container, say running tests on travis CI, you can't
+If you're inside a Linux container, say running tests on travis CI, the Linux
-use some Linux features like create namespaces, hence some tests won't run.
-In such cases disable `linux_host` Rust feature:
+namespace APIs probably won't be available.
+In this case you need to disable
+the `linux_host` feature of this crate:

 ```
 $ cargo test --no-default-features